Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 Spare your mental capacity by scheduling time blocks for breaks, especially if you're doing Pomodoro sprints.
 Use this time to eat, drink, stretch, work out, or stare out a window—anything outside of deep work so you have regular mental breaks in between tasks.

 Do this for your team too.
 They'll appreciate it!

 Taking control of your team's time is the secret sauce to making them as productive as possible.

-Want to learn more about how you can build a more productive team that meets their deadlines?
-Float is a simple, fast, and visual tool you can use to introduce time blocking into your team's workflow.
+Want to build a more productive team that meets deadlines?
+Float is a simple, fast, and visual resource management platform tool you can use to introduce time blocking into your team's workflow.
 Try Float free for 30 days.